Domoconnor/orange-corpus/final.md

 Processing the data is taking large amounts of time on every page refresh

 #####Result of iteration
 We now have a graph which can display multiple days worth of data.
-To select these days there is a calendar which you can click on, clicking on the same date again will then deselct it.
+To select these days there is a calendar which you can click on, clicking on the same date again will then deselect it.
 The graph updates without needing to refresh the page.
-It is also much quicker than before as we moved the processing of the data from the frontend to the API.
+It is also much quicker than before as we moved the processing of the data from the front end to the API.
 More on this can be found in the [Server section](#server)

 ####Iteration 3 - Clock visualisation
 We wanted to make a bridge between the clock and the website so we decided to create a digital version of the clock that could be displayed on the website.

 #####Issues with previous iteration
-The previous iteration worked fine techinically, however there were some issues with the way the data was displayed.
+The previous iteration worked fine technically, however there were some issues with the way the data was displayed.
 Any more than 3 lines was complicated and meant it's difficult to see what data you are looking.
 We will improve on this in a future iteration.

 #####Result of iteration
 We created a visualisation that looks similar to the clock as you can see below:

 ![](images/visualisation/clock1.png)

-This was created from the test data we recieved over christmas.
+This was created from the test data we received over christmas.

 The clock is built on top of D3 using an extension called Circos.js.
 Below is the code that is used to create these circles